Corvallis, Oregon: 19th-century growth

 Corvallis had a three-year boom beginning in 1889, which began with the establishment of a privately owned electrical plant by L.L.
 Hurd.
 A flurry of publicity and public and private investment followed, including construction of a grand county courthouse, planning and first construction of a new street railway, construction of a new flour mill along the river between Monroe and Jackson Avenues, and construction of the Hotel Corvallis, today known as the Julian Hotel.

 In addition, a carriage factory was launched in the city and the town's streets were improved, while the size of the city was twice enlarged through annexation.
 Bonds were issued for a city-owned water works, a sewer system, and for public ownership of the electric plant.
 A publicity campaign was launched to attempt to expand the tax base through new construction for new arrivals.
 This effort proved mostly unsuccessful, however, and in 1892, normality returned, with the city saddled with about $150,000 in bonded debt.

+The early 20th century

+In the first half of the 1900s, before WWII ended, Corvallis mostly grew westward, close to OSU in what is mostly now College Hill West Historic District.